 The electric bikes are ideal for those who are not used to riding a bike for a couple of hours.

-Electric technology is added to help you with several levels of pedaling assistance (low, medium, and high).
+Electric technology is added to help you with pedaling assistance.
 The autonomy of the bikes is nearly 70 kilometers.

 The BiciMAD service is very popular as it is really simple to use, through the docking station totems or the App.
 It is quite convenient too as you can rent a bike at any of the docking stations and leave it in any other.

-BiciMAD will charge you 2 € for the first hour and 4 € for every additional hour.
+BiciMAD will charge occasional users 2 € for the first hour and 4 € for every additional hour.

-I have included further information about how to use BiciMAD in my post about public transport in Madrid.
+I have included further information in my guide to using BiciMAD public electric bikes in Madrid.

 What is the Cycling Green Belt in Madrid?